Sheltered housing is a type of ‘housing with support’, which you can buy or rent. Find out if it's the right housing option for you.

 Renting from your local council or housing association

 Most sheltered housing for rent is provided by councils and housing associations.
 In most areas, the local council runs a waiting list of people looking for sheltered housing.
-Many housing associations will fill all their sheltered properties this way.
+Many housing associations fill all their sheltered properties this way.

 Different councils have different rules on who gets sheltered housing.
-You can check your council’s rules by asking for a copy of their housing allocation scheme, which sets out who gets priority housing.
+You can check your council’s rules by asking for a copy of their housing allocation scheme, which sets out who gets priority for housing.
 Ask your local council how much priority you are likely to get and how long you might have to wait.

 A small amount of sheltered housing is available to rent privately.
 There may still be a minimum age threshold, but you may not have to meet any other criteria.
 Waiting times are likely to be shorter.
 Rents may be higher and your tenancy is likely to be less secure than if you rented sheltered housing from the council or a housing association.